Eleanor Baldwin

-Eleanor Florence Baldwin (1854-1928) was a Progressive Era radical journalist who wrote newspaper columns, treatises, and gave pro-suffrage speeches in Portland, Oregon.
+Eleanor Florence Baldwin (1854-1928) was a Progressive Era radical journalist and pamphleteer who wrote newspaper columns, treatises, and gave pro-suffrage speeches in Portland, Oregon.
 Baldwin was an advocate for labor rights and women's rights, a “critic of finance capitalism with an abolitionist heritage” who denounced the Catholic Church and once wrote an article for the official newspaper of the Ku Klux Klan, The Western American.

 Early life and family

 Baldwin was born April 7, 1854, in Naugatuck, Connecticut, to a New England Methodist circuit preacher and abolitionist.
 Her mother's maiden name was Willard.
 She had a brother named Henry who held similar radical views to her own, supporting both the Greenback and Populist parties.

 Most of Baldwin's childhood was spent in the Northeastern United States in Provincetown, Cape Cod, and Boston.
 She moved to Portland, Oregon sometime around 1905.

 Community involvement

 Baldwin was a member of the Women's Press Club until 1928.
 She gave several lectures on social issues in Portland, Oregon.
 She spoke on “State Capitalism or Socialism: Which?," reviewed “The Food Gamblers,” a motion picture play, and rebutted via speech the “assumption that only men are fit for affairs of government” to an audience of suffragettes in Portland, Oregon.